 Riva connections to Exchange supports two Exchange "Impersonation Methods":

-- "Delegate Access" — normally used for one-to-one relationships in a connection.
+- "Delegate Full Access" — normally used for one-to-one relationships in a connection.
 Administrators and users can grant and remove delegate access.
 Riva can use it to establish a one-to-one relationship between the Riva connection account and each target user.
+This mode can be used to provide delegate access to a single folder to be synchronized by Riva.
 Riva can use "Delegate Access" for the following types of Riva connections:

 - Exchange 2007 using EWS connections — recommended